tomasherceg/dotvvm-docs/Pages/advanced-returning-files.md

 ### Using context.ReturnFile

 The usage is pretty easy then.
 You just call `Context.ReturnFile` in your viewmodel method.
 The file is saved in the temporary storage and the user is redirected to a special URL that returns the file to him.
-The ID of the file is a random Guid so it's not possible to retrieve a that was generated for someone else.
+The ID of the file is a random Guid so it's not possible to retrieve a file that was generated for someone else.

 ```CSHARP
 var header = new HeaderDictionary(new Dictionary<string, string[]>());